Adelin-Rivas/homework-1/README.md

 ### 14. HTML Versions

-Which version of HTML are we covering in this class?
-What is it's DOCTYPE tag? we covering html  and we DOCTYPE  is html type yet it define the document stadard being used What is XML? it give struture to a document  while allow you to create your own tag that
+Which version of HTML are we covering in this class? we are  HTML5

+What is it's DOCTYPE tag?
+we covering html  and we DOCTYPE  is html type yet it define the document stadard being used What is XML? it give struture to a document  while allow you to create your own tag that